 “So our business does have a Business Continuity Plan, and I’m not privy to all of the details, but I do know that even in the worst of times, with two feet of snow freshly fallen, there’s a skeleton crew that was able to make it into the office to keep things running.
-So this really was a little was a little unforeseen for us not being able to keep our critical staff in the office at all times.
-And so it really presented a challenge that even though we had planned for business continuity we weren’t prepared for.
-And so Laserfiche has helped us with overcoming that fairly quickly and easily.”
+So this really was a little unforeseen for us not being able to keep our critical staff in the office at all times.
+And so it really presented a challenge that even though we had planned for business continuity, we weren’t prepared for this.
+And so Laserfiche helped us with overcoming that fairly quickly and easily.”

 So as far as your organization process for moving staff to remote, how did Laserfiche fit into that process?

-So with Laserfiche, we had a few things going on simultaneously in order to make this happen.
+“With Laserfiche, we had a few things going on simultaneously in order to make this happen.
 First, we documented a few processes which we always had, but never had documented in order to make sure they were widely accessible, including the use of a couple of different video conferencing tools that we have, and a number of other tools that we had to make working remote easier.
 We made sure that they were controlled within Laserfiche and available to our employee base through the various ways that they can access it.
-And so that really helped our transition significantly and was something that within a couple of hours of each request we were able to have done and move on to the next one from start of our documentation on through the completion of its deployment into the field and to the office.”
+That really helped our transition significantly, and was something that, within a couple of hours of each request, we were able to have done and move on to the next one from start of our documentation on through the completion of its deployment into the field and to the office.”

 Digging into how you use Laserfiche overall, what has made it really successful as far as how your staff can locate information that previously they would have had in paper form somewhere else?

 “All of our managers have login access to Laserfiche, and most of our employee base does not have access.
-First and foremost it gave our managers the ability to quickly search and find something as we are OCR’ing all of our documents with our import in order to make sure that they can quickly and easily find the documentation that they need that would normally be in their desk drawer.
-We also use some workflows to push to share file and to our shared drives with controlled versions for our general population who don’t currently have access and only need read-only versions.
-We’re working on getting them Laserfiche licenses, but in the meantime that has been a huge helper in being able to make our documents accessible to everyone at all times by use our VPN and the Laserfiche login.”
+First and foremost, it gave our managers the ability to quickly search and find something as we are OCR’ing all of our documents with our import in order to make sure that they can quickly and easily find the documentation that they need.
+That documentation would normally be in their desk drawer.
+We also use workflows to share the file and to push out to our shared drives with controlled versions for our general population, who don’t currently have access and only need read-only versions.
+We’re working on getting them Laserfiche licenses, but in the meantime that has been a huge helper in being able to make our documents accessible to everyone at all times by use of our VPN and the Laserfiche login.”

 What has come up as a high priority with your staff not coming to the office?

-“So every 12 or 13 weeks, we have a new group of between 20 and 30 people come in for new-hire training to do our work in the field.
+“Every 12 or 13 weeks, we have a new group of between 20 and 30 people come in for new-hire training to do our work in the field.
 We’re expecting to have about to have 25 of them starting and the difference is that they can’t come into the office.
 Our on-boarding process is still a paper process.
-And so we are working on bootstrapping that quickly into an automated process, which will help us eliminate double, and triple and even quadruple keying of data, and make it so that all the people in the process who need to provide computers, personal protective equipment, and various training and have interactions with them – they’ll get that done in remote training.
+We are working on bootstrapping that quickly into an automated process, which will help us eliminate double, triple, and even quadruple keying of data, and make it so that all the people in the process who need to provide computers, personal protective equipment, and various training and have interactions with them – they’ll get that done in remote training.
 They’ll do it in a web conference similar in the way that we’re doing it now and we are automating that process ensuring that things won’t fall through the cracks for each and every one of them.